MileHacker Logo

 Souvenir Recommendations

-Alpaca/Llama Wool Products: Sweaters, scarves, blankets, and headwear are popular and warm souvenirs.
+Alpaca/Llama Wool Products: Sweaters, scarves, blankets, and hats are popular and warm souvenirs.
 Traditional Textiles: Colorful woven fabrics with intricate designs.
 Ceramics: Locally made pottery and things for decoration.
 Miniatures: Small replicas of local landmarks. _Chalinas_ and _Ponchos_: Traditional Bolivian garments.

 Ethical Shopping Guidelines